AuthenticExecution/env/README.md

 ### Sancus

 - A Sancus board must be connected to the machine through UART
-- The correct [Sancus image](sancus/sancus128.mcs) must be flashed in the board in advance
+- The correct [Sancus image](sancus/sancus128.mcs) must be flashed in the board in advance ([tutorial](https://github.com/sancus-tee/sancus-main#xstools-installation))
-- How to close the `screen` session of the Sancus Event Manager: press `CTRL-A`, then `\`, then `y`
-  - Do **not** stop the loading process of the EM with CTRL-C, otherwise the board would need a manual reset.
+- The provided Docker image automatically loads the [Event Manager binary](sancus/reactive.elf) through the first UART device and runs a TCP/IP server that mediates the communication between the board (through the second UART device) and the deployer and other EMs
 ### SGX

 - The machine in which the SGX Event Manager runs must support SGX, and the SGX driver and PSW must be installed, and the AESM service running